ebayes/AI-for-Conservation/README.md

 # AI for Conservation
 _Date: 7th April 2023_

-Data analysis of two datasets as part of a project collecting metadata about aerial wildlife datasets for the [AI for Conservation slack] (https://beerys.github.io/#slack).
+Data analysis of two datasets as part of a project collecting metadata about aerial wildlife datasets for the [AI for Conservation slack](https://beerys.github.io/#slack).

 1. Wen Shao, Rei Kawakami, Ryota Yoshihashi, Shaodi You, Hidemichi Kawase, Takeshi Naemura.
 (2020).
 Cattle detection and counting in UAV images based on convolutional neural networks [Data set].